Smitha-kulal/skintone/README.md

 # skintone
-This will show the skintone using dataset
+Detects the skintone(dark,fair or mild) .